-The first step in protecting your oral health is learning about the signs and symptoms of untreated diabetes.
+The oral cavity has a diverse ecosystem of bacteria, and maintaining a delicate balance is crucial for optimal health.
+However, diabetes can disrupt this equilibrium, leading to various complications.
+The first step in protecting your oral health is learning about the signs and symptoms of untreated diabetes:

 - Delay in wound healing